Our Free app has got even better!

 This process saves time as businesses don’t have to wait for their customers to pay their bill.
 Furthermore, admin time is saved as most factoring providers will pursue invoice payment directly from the client.

-Invoice factoring also allows business to manage their cash flow more easily as the payments are dispensed in instalments.
+Invoice factoring also allows the business to manage their cash flow more easily as the payments are dispensed in instalments.

 Like most other forms of debt financing, factoring providers charge disbursements monthly in addition to other extra fees.